TOMToolkit/tom_base/docs/deployment/encryption.rst

 - Every :class:`EncryptedProperty` value (saved API keys, observatory credentials) becomes unrecoverable.
 The ciphertext is still in the database; the key needed to decrypt it is gone.
-- All Django signing-dependent state also breaks: outstanding password- reset tokens, signed URLs, persistent session cookies.
+- All Django signing-dependent states also break: outstanding password-reset tokens, signed URLs, persistent session cookies.
 Users will need to log in again and possibly re-enter any saved secrets.

 Treat ``SECRET_KEY`` backup with the same seriousness as your database